 - The motorist neglected a signal or traffic sign

-Under California law, pedestrians generally have the right to cross the street in both designated and unmarked crosswalks located at an intersection.
+Under California law, pedestrians generally have the right to cross the street in designated and unmarked crosswalks at an intersection.
 According to California Vehicle Code § 21950, a motorist is legally obligated to yield the right of way to a pedestrian attempting to cross the street in a crosswalk or within an unmarked crosswalk at an intersection.

-The law also states that a motorist approaching a pedestrian within a designated crosswalk or unmarked crosswalk is obligated to exercise due care.
-This means a motorist is generally required to reduce their speed and be especially vigilant when traveling towards a pedestrian.
+The law also states that a motorist approaching a pedestrian within a designated or unmarked crosswalk must exercise due care.
+This means a motorist must reduce speed and be especially vigilant when traveling toward a pedestrian.

-If a motorist fails to exercise this due care, they may be held accountable for a personal injury claim.
+If motorists fail to exercise this due care, they may be held accountable for a personal injury claim.

 If you were hit by a motorist while crossing the street, there are specific actions you can take to protect your legal rights and improve the viability of a personal injury claim against the negligent motorist.
 If you are physically able, consider taking the following actions after the collision:

 - Call 9-1-1 and ask that police arrive at the scene.

 - Do not let the motorist leave the accident scene until the police have arrived to complete an accident report.

 - Ensure you obtain the driver's contact information, including their full name, address, phone number, and auto insurance information.

 - Get the contact information of witnesses who may have seen the collision occur.